codeforequity-at/botium-bindings/README-Slack.md

     $ npm install jasmine --save-dev
     $ ./node_modules/.bin/jasmine init

 Add a file named "testmybot.json" to your project directory.
-A very basic configuration for a [Slack Chatbot](https://github.com/codeforequity-at/botkit-starter-slack) looks like this:
+A very basic configuration for a [Slack Chatbot](https://github.com/codeforequity-at/testmybot/tree/master/samples/slack) looks like this:

     {
       "docker": {
         "container": {
           "testmybot-slackmock": {
             "run": true,
-            "env": {
-              "TESTMYBOT_SLACK_EVENTPORT": 3000,
-              "TESTMYBOT_SLACK_EVENTPATH": "slack/receive",
-              "TESTMYBOT_SLACK_OAUTHPORT": 3000,
-              "TESTMYBOT_SLACK_OAUTHPATH": "oauth"
           }
         }
       }
     }

-    }
+This tells TestMyBot to startup the Slack mocker.

+Add a file named "docker-compose.testmybot.override.yml" to your project directory.
+The sample from above contains a working example:

+    version: "2"
+    services:
+        testmybot-slackmock:
+            environment:
+                TESTMYBOT_SLACK_EVENTPORT: 3000
+                TESTMYBOT_SLACK_EVENTPATH: "slack/receive"
+                TESTMYBOT_SLACK_OAUTHPORT: 3000
+                TESTMYBOT_SLACK_OAUTHPATH: "oauth"

+This file tells TestMyBot where your Slack Webhooks are located.
+Most likely you have to adjust it to your own Chatbot project.

-Take the [Testmybot Jasmine Spec file](https://github.com/codeforequity-at/botkit-starter-slack/blob/master/spec/testmybot.spec.js) from the sample and place it into your project directory (spec/testmybot.spec.js).
+Take the [Testmybot Jasmine Spec file](https://github.com/codeforequity-at/testmybot/blob/master/samples/slack/spec/testmybot.spec.js) from the sample and place it into your project directory (spec/testmybot.spec.js).

 In your package.json, define a script for TestMyBot names _start_testmybot_, which is run in the Docker container.